ad-alston/evasive-metasploit/README.md

-# evasive-metasploit
-## Extending the Metasploit Framework to Implement an Evasive Attack Infrastructure
+# evasive-metasploit: Extending the Metasploit Framework to Implement an Evasive Attack Infrastructure

 This repository contains the implementation of a set of Metasploit modules capable of producing and delivering evasive payloads.